 The other option to determine if you have food intolerances is to get your blood tested for antibodies to foods (IgA/IgG antibody testing).
 At the time of this writing, Cyrex labs offers the most reliable blood tests to analyze if your immune system is reacting to specific foods.
 The advantage to these tests is you get fast results, but they’re not as accurate as doing the elimination diet and they are pricier.
 If you’re the type of person that doesn’t want to commit the time and energy into doing an elimination diet than this is a good solution.
 You have to work with a health practitioner that can order the test kits for you and interpret the results.

-- Imbalance between good and bad bacteria (intestinal dysbiosis) and gut infections
+- Imbalance between good and bad bacteria (intestinal dysbiosis)

 If you don’t have a good balance and diversity of good bacteria in the gut you are more likely to have a leaky gut.